sapphirepp/sapphirepp/doc/pages/examples.md

     term in the VFP equation to arrive at a simple test showing the usage of
     @sapphire.
  2. @subpage gyro-motion-f0
-    In this example, we demonstrate how particles gyrate in a B-field
+    In this example, we demonstrate how an isotropic distribution of particles gyrate in a B-field.